allegro/blog/_posts/2021-10-25-clean-architecture-story.md

 And what do we need such a governing structure or shape for?
 Basically it allows us to make cost/time-efficient choices when it comes to development.
 And deployment.
 And operation.
 And maintenance.

-Also it allows us to keep as many options open as possible, so our future choices are not limited by an overcommitment from the past.
+It also allows us to keep as many options open as possible, so our future choices are not limited by an overcommitment from the past.

 So — we have our perspective defined.
 Let’s dive into a real-world problem!